Diomansy Kamara

 Diomansy Mehdi Moustapha Kamara (born 8 November 1980) is a former professional footballer who played as a striker.
-He played internationally for Senegal, whom he represented at three Africa Cup of Nations.
+Born in Paris, France, he played internationally for Senegal, whom he represented at three Africa Cup of Nations.

+During a 17-year professional career, Kamara played for football clubs in Italy, England, Scotland, Turkey and India as well as France.

 Club career

 Early career

-Born in Paris, Kamara began his professional career with Red Star 93 before joining Catanzaro during the 1999–2000 season.
+Born in Paris, Kamara grew up in Gennevilliers.
+He began his professional career with Red Star 93 before joining Catanzaro during the 1999–2000 season.

 He made 34 league appearances and scored nine times for the Calabrian club before signing for Modena.
 In three seasons there, he scored 15 times in 82 appearances, impressing many with his speed and agility.

 Portsmouth

 In August 2004, Portsmouth wanted to sign Kamara for a loan deal but eventually signed him for £2.5 million for a permanent transfer, making him their then record signing.
 However, despite a bright start, Kamara struggled for form and injuries during the 2004–05 season, and after just one year at Portsmouth they took advantage of a clause in his contract which allowed them to move him on to West Bromwich Albion whilst only paying £1 million of his initial transfer fee to Modena.
 Albion paid £1.5 million for Kamara.